-UTC To Fly Hybrid-Electric Propulsion X-plane In 2022
+UTC To Fly Hybrid-Electric Propulsion X-Plane In 2022

-United Technologies Corp.
-(UTC) is modifying a Bombardier Dash 8 Q100 regional aircraft into a hybrid-electric flight demonstrator scheduled to fly in ...
+WASHINGTON—United Technologies Corp.
+(UTC) is modifying a Bombardier Dash 8 Q100 regional aircraft into a hybrid-electric flight demonstrator.
+The X-plane is scheduled to fly in 2022.
+UTC is projecting energy savings of at least 30% and is looking at offering the conversion commercially.
+The demonstrator is the first project to be undertaken by the new United Technologies Advanced Projects (UTAP) organization.
+Its name, Project 804, comes from the straight-line distance in miles ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS